About the Foundation

 Formation status

 The Foundation is operating in a formal formation phase.
-That means the standards, charter, and public materials are live, while the board is being assembled with the independence and competence the mission requires.
+Oregon registration is complete, federal 501(c)(3) recognition is pending, and the standards, charter, and public materials are live while the board is being assembled with the independence and competence the mission requires.

 Contact